EStrilets/healtheme/README.md

 <h2> Installation </h2>

-<p> Open the project in your editor and from root directory run docker-compose up --build <p>
+<p> Open the project in your editor and from project directory run docker-compose up --build <p>
 <p> OR second option </p>
 <p> Make sure that you have a PostgreSQL and Redis pre-installed </p>
 <p>1.
 Clone the repository </p>